 - the contravention will result in an improved planning outcome when compared with what would have been achieved if the development standard was not contravened.
 In deciding whether a contravention of a development standard will result in an improved planning outcome, the consent authority is to consider the public interest, environmental outcomes, social outcomes or economic outcomes.

 If appropriate, an alternative test may be developed to enable flexibility to be applied in situations where the variation is so minor that it is difficult to demonstrate an improved planning outcome, but the proposed variation is appropriate due to the particular circumstances of the site and the proposal.
-Feedback is being sought to inform the development of this alternative test.
+Feedback was sought to inform the development of this alternative test.

 An amendment to the Environmental Planning and Assessment Regulation 2000 will contain the current requirements to fulfil certain procedural and reporting requirements when development standards are varied, including the new requirement that councils must publish the reasons for granting or refusing a variation request on the NSW Planning Portal in the interests of improving transparency, probity, and governance, in line with the recommendations of the recent ICAC Inquiry (Operation Dasha).